 - hurling a brick at a moving truck with the intent to injure the truck’s driver.

-Criminal defense lawyers draw upon several legal strategies to help defendants contest charges under this statute.
+Criminal defense lawyers draw upon several legal strategies to help you contest charges under this statute.
 A few common defenses include attorneys showing that:

 - there was an accident,

-- the accused did not intend to cause great bodily injury, and/or
+- you did not intend to cause great bodily injury, and/or

-- law enforcement violated one of the accused’s constitutional rights.
+- law enforcement violated one of your constitutional rights.